LW-Ho/CoAP_CLI/README.md

 ## Installing
 * pip install -r requirements.txt
-* npm install coap-cli -g (use sudo to install it.)

 ## Database Connection
 * Please copy `example.cfg` and rename it to `config.cfg`.
 The programe will read this file to connect the mysql database.